-Both necropolises are from the 3rd-2nd century BC and have hypogeum tombs.
-In these underground environments, Etruscans buried their dead and deposited their belongings when celebrating funerary rituals.
+Past editions took place at the necropolises of Pian delle Rusciare and Podere Pratino (3rd-2nd century B.C.), both presenting characteristic hypogeum tombs.
+Etruscans buried their dead and deposited their belongings when celebrating funerary rituals.
 Many tombs had been violated over the years; however several have been left intact revealing an incredible number of ancient artifacts.
 One tomb held 47 graves with a total of 450 objects that LdM students and CAMNES are currently restoring in the 'Archaeology Workshop' course in Florence.